lsst-ts/observatory-ops-docs/Nighttime-Operations/index.rst

 Weather Constraints
 ===========================

-Observing Contraints are perscribed in this section
+Operations contraints due to weather are described in this section.

 .. toctree::
    :glob:
    :titlesonly:

-   Observing-Constraints/index
+   Weather-Constraints/index

 .. _NightTime-Operations-Scheduler: